Table of Contents

 Creation of additional positions, creation of working relationships with a new set of professional service providers, collaboration with educational institutions, and development of new strategies for inter-agency co-funding and management of such support services (e.g., creation of a regional training resource or collaboration with educational institutions) are all possible options for addressing this challenge.

-Slides from Union Sanitary District's presentation on their Leadership School Program
+Images from Union Sanitary District's presentation on their Leadership School Program.
+Click to view larger images.

 D. Make An Investment Commensurate with the Task